 Sara McLanahan, a professor of sociology and public affairs at Princeton University, and Christopher Jencks, professor of social policy at the Harvard Kennedy School, reported that 70% of all black children are born to unmarried mothers.
 It goes without saying that the work of single moms is never done.
-For single moms looking to make a few extra dollars, but can’t pick up another full-time job due to their packed schedule of basketball games and PTA meetings, these side hustles may be worth trying.
+For the single mother looking to make a few extra dollars, but can’t pick up another full-time job due to their packed schedule of basketball games and PTA meetings, these side hustles may offer financial help for single moms.

 As a mom, you have access to so many people, from your children’s teachers to their friends’ parents.
 Take advantage of your network and try direct sales.
 Find a company, like Mary Kay or jewelry retailer Azuli Skye, that promotes entrepreneurial opportunities and lets everyday people sell their products for a percentage of the cut.
 Lisa Nicole Cloud of Married to Medicine became a self-made millionaire through direct sales.